vectordotdev/vector/website/content/en/highlights/2022-03-15-vrl-vm-beta.md

 reaches a node that has no further nodes to execute.

 There are a number of advantages to running a program this way.
-It is fast to develop and the code is easy to maintain and debug since each node manages it's own state.
-Also, especially since it is developed in Rust, the code is quite safe with little opportunity for undefined behaviour to creep in.
+It is fast to develop and the code is easy to maintain and debug since each node manages its own state.

 However, when it comes to performance there are a number of issues.
 Each node can take up a significant amount of memory - especially with large VRL programs.
 This causes particular